Textadept 12.6 Manual

 2. Textadept’s modules/ directory.

 Tip: placing modules in your user data directory avoids the possibility of you overwriting them when you update Textadept.
-These modules also take precedence over the ones installed with Textadept.

 local lsp = require('lsp')